 Window spaces can also be incredibly useful if you know the right tricks to make people give your business a second glance.

-So, regardless of what you sell, whether it’s books or houses, you can revolutionize your captive audience’s attention by simple design tips.
+So, regardless of what you sell, whether it’s books or houses, you can revolutionize your captive audience’s attention with these simple retail storefront window display ideas.

 Tips and Tricks for Designing Your New Storefront

 Understand Your Customer

 In every aspect of marketing, knowing who it is, you’re trying to attract is endlessly helpful.
 This can be surface knowledge such as age and income bracket and includes understanding your customers’ behaviors.

 By knowing your customers down to the last detail, you can understand how best to place your products on your storefront.
 If your key audience is interested in vintage books, your display could involve some vintage seating and throws, emphasizing coziness.

 Sometimes, you just have to rely on the power of the product or service you are offering, so the worst thing you could do is overfill your storefront or window space.

 Not only is this unwise from an aesthetic point of view, but it can also be very overwhelming for a customer.
 Often, when you see too many products at once, it can be the same as seeing none at all.

 Make sure to pick important, key pieces to impact your customers but not overwhelm them.

 Don’t put all of your eggs in the one basket – don’t place all of your key pieces on the window; make sure that there are still some standalone pieces inside the shop.
 Offer intrigue but don’t answer every question a customer is thinking.